 Now for the exciting part: researching neighborhoods.
 Looking at all those beautiful brochures and searching all the websites for the best match for you.

 You’ve made your list of exactly what you’re looking for and decided upon a budget, now it’s time to make the match.
-The following are just a few of the best examples of communities across the spectrum of choices out there for retiring in Las Vegas.
+The following are just a few of the best places to live in Las Vegas for retirees.

 Regency at Summerlin (55+ Active Adult)